easydigitaldownloads/edd-gravity-forms-checkout/readme.txt

 == Changelog ==

+= 1.4.1 on February 17, 2016 =
+* Update the "EDD Price ID" label to be more accurately called "EDD Price ID or Name"

 = 1.4 on January 27, 2016 =
 * Added: Support for redirecting to EDD Purchase Confirmation page [Read how to set this up](http://support.katz.co/article/335-edd-payment-confirmation-page)
 * Fixed: Prevent duplicate payment records